 David holds a Bachelor of Engineering degree (Communications Engineering) and a Graduate Diploma in Business Management and is a graduate member of the Australian Institute of Company Directors.

-Dr Mark CheungAstro and Heliophysicist, Lockheed Martin Corporation and Stanford University
+Dr Mark CheungAstro- and Heliophysicist, Lockheed Martin Space

-Mark is an advisor for NASA Frontier Development Lab, where machine learning and artificial intelligence techniques are applied to accelerate space science discovery and exploration.
+Mark is an advisor for Frontier Development Lab, where machine learning and artificial intelligence techniques are applied to accelerate space science discovery and exploration.
+Previously, he was a Visiting Scholar at the Hansen Experimental Physics Laboratory, Stanford University and a Visiting Associate Professor at National Astronomical Observatory of Japan.
 Originally from Hong Kong, Mark grew up in Australia, studied physics at the University of Adelaide, and carried out graduate research at the University of Göttingen and Max Planck Institute for Solar System Research in Germany.